1. Cycling through the City

 Gold Rush on Sado Island

 Quite a few relics and mining facilities are open to the public today, one of which is Kitazawa Flotation Plant.
 It is known as East Asia’s first flotation plant.
+Now, moss and vines have taken over the gigantic plant that pioneered the flotation method in East Asia.

-The gigantic plant, which used the flotation method, is now covered in moss and vines.
 Although its glory has long faded, its charm and nostalgia remain unchanged.

 At Historic Site Sado Kinzan, visitors can walk through several mine tunnels dug by hand in the Edo period, such as the Sohdayu Tunnel.
 Life-size mannequins of Edo-era miners are there to greet you.
 While you’re there, try a local specialty—ice cream with gold flakes—and immerse yourself in the best of Sado!